RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 - **Jupyter notebooks** via **Google Colab** (http://colab.research.google.com): Jupyter is an open-source graphical notebook interface for working with Python.
 Colab is a Google product for working with Jupyter notebooks, that lives in the cloud and can be connected to your GVSU Google Drive.
 - **Miro** (http://miro.com): An online whiteboard tool for presentations and collaborative work.
 We'll use it in class from time to time.

-We'll get fluent with all of these tools during the first week of class using some custom tutorial videos I have made.
+We'll get fluent with all of these tools during the first week of class.

 ## How to succeed in MTH 302